Description

 Links and References

-Michael Puett and Christine Gross-Loh, The Path https://www.simonandschuster.ca/books/The-Path/Michael-Puett/9781476777849
+Michael Puett and Christine Gross-Loh’s book, The Path

-Sharon Suh, Occupy This Body https://sumeru-books.com/products/occupy-this-body
+Sharon Suh’s book, Occupy This Body

-Ken Bain, What the Best College Teachers Do https://www.hup.harvard.edu/catalog.php?isbn=9780674013254
+Ken Bain’s book, What the Best College Teachers Do

-Joan Halifax, Being with Dying https://www.shambhala.com/being-with-dying-223.html
+Joan Halifax’s book, Being with Dying

-Jessica Zitter, MD https://jessicazitter.com/
+Jessica Zitter, MD personal website

-Katheryne Mannix, With the End in Mindhttps://withtheendinmind.co.uk/
+Katheryne Mannix’s book, With the End in Mind

-Simran Jeet Singh, Sikh Coalitionhttps://www.sikhcoalition.org/people/simran-jeet-singh/
+Simran Jeet Singh, on the Sikh Coalition website

-Barbara Clayton, Mount Allison Universityhttps://mta.ca/directory/barb-clayton
+Barbara Clayton’s profile at Mount Allison University

 Credits